 In 2016, total household borrowing continued to grow at a slower pace and reached NT\$14.32 trillion at the end of the year, equivalent to 83.65% of annual GDP.
 As total disposable income grew at a faster pace in 2016, the ratio of household borrowing to total disposable income shrank to 1.34 at the end of the year, reflecting a lessening of the household debt burden (Chart 1.7).

-At the end of 2016, the NPL ratio of household borrowing elevated slightly but
+At the end of 2016, the NPL ratio of

 Chart 1.6 Return on equity and leverage ratios in corporate sector